shwestrick/sml-splittable-random/README.md

 A generator can be split into two independent generators with the `split` function.
 Use `split_many` to produce many independent generators.
 This produces a function `g: int -> rand` where `g i` is the ith generator.
-Here, `i` should be at least 0, but can be arbitrarily large.
+For every `i >= 0`, the generator `g i` will be fresh (producing different output from the original input generator, and also different from any other `g j`) with high probability.
+Note that the indices `i` should be at least 0, but can be arbitrarily large.

 ```sml
 (* split into two generators *)